 Before God had even created this big terrestrial ball we call home, God had already planned to use Satan’s prideful heart against him.
 Along with Adam and Eve’s rebellion, God used Satan’s evil plot to set His great plan for man’s redemption in motion and seal Satan’s eternal doom.

-In Genesis 3:15, God speaks to Satan and promises He’ll send a Savior who will redeem man and destroy Satan.
+In Genesis 3:15, God spoke to Satan and promised He’d send a Savior who would redeem man and destroy Satan.

 All who trust in the promised Savior, Jesus Christ His only Son, receive forgiveness from sin and new life in Him forever, free from even the possibility of sin.
 One day.
 (Clearly not yet.)

 Genesis follows Adam and Eve’s family, and things got worse fast.
 (The first murder was fratricide.)

 Their descendants became so evil God brought judgment through a global flood.
 But He saved Noah and his family because Noah believed and obeyed God.

 After the flood, God sent Noah’s family across the earth to fill it with family, but a group of them refused and hunkered down in the city of Babel.